Xmaster6y/lczerolens/docs/source/start.rst

 .. note::

-   The dependencies for lczerolens are heavy at the moment.
+   The dependencies for lczerolens are currently substantial.
    It mainly depends on ``torch``, ``nnsight``, ``zennit`` and ``datasets``.

 First Steps